data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "PySpark"

+    This process is similar to the previous step, but now we will extend the `sales_with_product` DataFrame to join it with the `customer` DataFrame on the `customer_id` column.
+This will give us a complete view of the sales data, including product and customer details.

     ```py {.pyspark linenums="1" title="Join with customer information to get a complete view"}
     complete_sales_ps: psDataFrame = sales_with_product_ps.alias("s").join(
         other=df_customer_ps.select("customer_id", "customer_name", "city", "state").alias("c"),